laravel-notification-channels/apn/README.md

 ## Usage

-You can now send messages to GCM by creating a GcmMessage:
+You can now send messages to APN by creating a ApnMessage:

 ```php
 use NotificationChannels\Apn\ApnChannel;